 Both tests can help check the location of the injury and the severity.
 If additional testing is needed, a computed tomography scan or CT scan can be done.
 When a tumor is the cause of a torn pectoral, then doctors may do a biopsy to check if it is benign or malignant.
 If the tumor needs to be removed, then surgery is performed.
-A heavy growing tumor is rarely the cause of a torn pectoral, but it can occur in some cases.
+A heavy growing tumor is rarely the cause of pectoralis major tears, but it can occur in some cases.

 A torn pectoral muscle can be very painful, and doctors may recommend you take pain relief medications such as Advil or Motrin.
 These pain medications will not make your tear disappear, but it will help reduce the swelling of the torn pectoral.
 Minor and moderate torn pectoral injuries should heal on their own within 2-3 weeks.

 Doctors will often refer to the technique R.I.C.E for treatment, which stands for rest, ice, compression, and elevation.
 In more serious cases, the recovery time can extend to months.
 In extreme cases is surgery required to restore the torn pectoral.
 Surgery will be needed if there is a tear in the muscle-tendon or a rupture.
 During surgery, the tendon is re-attached to another section of the muscle to help regain full or partial muscle strength.
 Recovery time after surgery can last from 3 weeks to 6 months.